 Blank Rome’s international trade team provides practical and innovative solutions to problems arising in international trade.

-With extensive expertise in export controls, trade sanctions, customs and import regulation, anti-dumping and other trade remedies, foreign acquisitions of U.S. businesses, trade agreements, defense industries and other areas detailed below, our experienced team in Washington, D.C. is well-positioned to assist domestic or overseas clients with global trade issues.
+With extensive experience in export controls, trade sanctions, customs and import regulation, anti-dumping and other trade remedies, foreign acquisitions of U.S. businesses, trade agreements, defense industries, and other areas detailed below, our experienced team in Washington, D.C., is well positioned to assist domestic or overseas clients with global trade issues.

 How We Can Help